bolderflight/spaaro/README.md

    * Test
       * Inputs
       * Expected values

+At this time, we do not have unit tests setup for software running on a microcontroller.
+For those libraries, linting would be the only step.

 #### Linting
 Linting tests check for conformance to the style guide - analyzing the code for potential errors and leading to better readibility. [cpplint](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py) should be used to conduct linting tests with verbosity level 0.
 Typically line length limits can be ignored for code; although, comments should conform to the line length limitation.